A layover flight involves making a stop on the way to your destination to switch planes.

 You’ll most likely be required to check in again if you’re flying with two different airlines.

-Do You Have to Go Through Airport Security Again for a Layover?
+Do You Have to Go Through Airport Security and Customs Again?

 You’ll most likely have to go through airport security again at some point for your layover.